UniFormal/uniformal.github.io/doc/setup/index.md

 ### NOTES

 - OpenJDK and Oracle's JDK are supported.
+- You can rerun this setup dialog (e.g., after updating MMT) by running `java -jar mmt.jar :setup` To install/update only the jEdit integration, use `java -jar mmt.jar :jeditsetup install`.
 - In case you are a student, you can get IntelliJ Ultimate for free.
 Consult the JetBrains homepage for more details.
 - [Here is a detailed explanation of the MMT repository's contents](repo).